fergd/fergdblog/_posts/2016-12-31-RetroPi-Setup.markdown

 #### Grand Total - $57.57

-The NES classic is $59.99
+The NES Classic Edition is $59.99

 That’s it, that’s all I purchased.
 Of course, you can go as bare-bones or as far as you like.
 But, seeing that I have monitors, controllers, etc., that’s all that is necessary.